 Among the highlights are the ceiling painting in the Festival Hall by Carlo Carlone, the gallery with paintings from the margravial gallery (Branch of the Bavarian State Galleries) and the Mirror Cabinet.
-The Gothic Hall remaining from the medieval building contains the important »Adolf Bayer Collection of Ansbach Ceramics«.
+The Gothic Hall remaining from the renaissance building contains the important »Adolf Bayer Collection of Ansbach Ceramics«.

 | top |